 After the first session, you have the option to schedule stand-alone BIA sessions at a lower cost of $40 plus tax.

 Schedule an appointment by calling Newbridge at 612-730-2237.
-If you are a new patient, start by filling out the Welcome Form and we will contact you within 1-2 business day.
+If you are a new patient, start by filling out the Welcome Form and an Intake Specialist will contact you at their earliest convenience.

 - No alcohol 24 hours prior